Download Route Card Here

 When exploring the site and its restored buildings, you will discover how the salt works operated and the impact of salt on mid-Cheshire’s people, economy and landscape.

-Group admission rates have been negotiated, a guide for a conducted tour has been requested
+Group admission rates have been negotiated, £8.50 and conducted tours booked

 As usual members (and prospective members) are welcome to join or leave an any point, please let the organiser know if you intend to do this so we are not waiting for you, and if you are leaving mid route, ensure that the cars behind know you are leaving the convoy, or you may find you have extra guests at your house for tea !!